Rutilio Grande: Legacy

-In 1977, after the murder of Rutilio Grande, they wanted to pay tribute to his work and life, and all the country's artists were summoned to do so.
+In 1977, after the murder of Rutilio Grande, many wanted to pay tribute to his work and life, and all the country's artists were summoned to do so.
 Faced with silence and fear of reprisals towards artists, the Spanish painter and sculptor Pedro Gross made a monument to Grande.
 Days after its inauguration, the bust was blasted with dynamite, the artist suffered threats and an attack that he escaped unscathed.
 He and his family fled the country.

 The 1989 biography film Romero (1989) depicts Grande's friendship with Romero, his community work and activism, and his assassination.
 In the film, Grande's death becomes a major motivation in Romero's shift toward an activist role within the church and the nation.
 This view is supported in various biographies of Romero.

 On 15 March 1991, a group of Salvadorans returning from Nicaragua after 11 years of being refugees founded Comunidad Rutilio Grande.
 Among the group's many projects is "Radio Rutilio," a radio station featuring local youth as broadcasters of community news and announcements.
 The community also participates in a partnership with a Lutheran congregation in the United States to provide secondary education to children in the Rutilio Grande community.
 In addition, the community has also maintained a sister city relationship with the town of Davis, California since 1996.

 As of 2005, Grande's nephew Orlando Erazo was the parish priest in El Paisnal.

 The life and ministry of Grande is depicted in "Monsenor: The Last Journey of Oscar Romero", produced by the Kellogg Institute at the University of Notre Dame in 2011.